-Participate in Service-Learning Curriculum
+Engage your Students in Project-Based Service-Learning Curriculum

 Are you ready to ignite your students’ passion for civic engagement?
 Project Sidewalk presents an incredible opportunity for educators to empower their students through hands-on experience and skill development!
 By integrating our dynamic, user-friendly platform into your curriculum, students can earn volunteer hours while honing essential advocacy skills that will last a lifetime.